Bloodfield/Odrish/README.md

 ##	Commands

-`ord` allows you to manage your local data in the Odrive-Cli files
+`odr` allows you to manage your local data in the Odrive-Cli files
 ```
 	Developer: Bloodfield
 	In each of the following Commands, it is explained the operation, arguments and use of them: